Careers360 Logo

 The stages of computerised allotment are as follows.

-Stage I: The seats under minority quota in the minority institution linguistic or religious shall be allotted to the respective minority candidates.
+Stage I: The seats under the minority quota in the minority institution, linguistic or religious, shall be allotted to the respective minority candidates.

 Stage II: If the seats remain vacant shall be allotted to the Maharashtra State candidature candidates.